Sawtaytoes/Flic-Controller/README.md

 ## Sample

 ### Execute Button Presses
-To test joining a channel, load up a browser, and go to `about:blank`.
+To test executing button presses, load up a browser, and go to `about:blank`.

 Then paste this into the devtools console:
 ```js